Abd Allah ibn Ali

-Abū Muḥammad ʿAbd Allāh ibn ʿAlī (أبو محمد عبد الله بن علي; c.
-712 – 764 CE) was a member of the Abbasid dynasty, and played a leading role in its rise to power during the Abbasid Revolution.
+Abū Muḥammad ʿAbd Allāh ibn ʿAlī (أبو محمد عبد الله بن علي; – 764 CE) was a member of the Abbasid dynasty, and played a leading role in its rise to power during the Abbasid Revolution.
 As governor of Syria, he consolidated Abbasid control over the province, eliminating the remnants of the Umayyad dynasty and suppressing pro-Umayyad uprisings.
 After the death of his nephew and first Abbasid caliph, al-Saffah, in 754, he launched a bid for the caliphal title against al-Saffah's brother, al-Mansur, but was defeated and imprisoned.
 He was killed in 764.

 Role in the Abbasid Revolution

-Abd Allah was a member of the Abbasid family, and uncle to the first two Abbasid caliphs, al-Saffah and al-Mansur.
+Abd Allah was a member of the Abbasid family, born to Ali ibn Abd Allah ibn al-Abbas and Umm Abiha bint Abd Allah bint Ja'far, and uncle to the first two Abbasid caliphs, al-Saffah and al-Mansur.

 By early 749, the anti-Umayyad uprising that had begun under Abu Muslim in Khurasan had prevailed in the eastern lands of the Caliphate, and the Khurasani armies swept west across Persia to the borders of Iraq.
 In October 749, al-Saffah was proclaimed Caliph at Kufa, and quickly gained the acceptance of Abu Muslim and the Kufans, thereby forestalling an Alid bid for control of the revolution.
 To cement Abbasid control, al-Saffah now appointed members of his own family to command the armies: his brother, the future al-Mansur, was sent to lead the Siege of Wasit, while Abd Allah was sent to confront the Umayyad caliph Marwan II in the Jazira.

-Thus Abd Allah held the supreme command in the decisive Battle of the Zab, where the Abbasid forces defeated Marwan II, and led the pursuit of Marwan, first to Syria, where he captured the Umayyad capital, Damascus, and then to Palestine, forcing Marwan to flee to Egypt.
+Thus Abd Allah held the supreme command in the decisive Battle of the Zab, where the Abbasid forces defeated Marwan II, and led the pursuit of Marwan, first to Syria.
+After a brief siege, he captured the Umayyad capital of Damascus by force, killing the city's governor and Marwan's son-in-law, al-Walid ibn Mu'awiya.
+He then pursued Marwan into Palestine, forcing him to flee to Egypt.
 His brother Salih followed Marwan to Egypt, where the Umayyad ruler was captured and executed.